vinceimbat/vinceimbat/content/thoughts/learning editing and proofreading.md

 	- APA
 	- CMOS
 	- Citations, references, and bibliographies
+- Understand the basic processes of producing a publication.
+- Understand how to use mark-up symbols and conventions according to the client’s or designer’s specification.
+- Understand the conventions for information that must or may be included in prelim pages and endmatter, and prepare copy as necessary/required.

 ## Procedures

-- Developing a process for editing to fully prepare a piece
+- Developing a process for editing to fully prepare a piece.
 - ==Developing my own editorial checklists
 - Revising sentences, paragraphs, and passages to resolve ambiguities, ensure logical connections, and clarify meaning
 - ==Writing clear, respectful, diplomatic, and helpful queries and comments